dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 Automatic updates should work like a charm; as always though, update on a staging site before pushing to a live site, failing that ensure you backup your site just in case.

 == Changelog ==

+= v4.2.8 - 06/01/22 =
+* Dev           - Minimised plugin admin CSS file.
+* Dev           - New welcome screen design.
+* Dev           - New dynamic upsell inside welcome screen.
+* Dev           - New logic gate to catch orders already paid for.
+* Change        - Some security and performance improvements to the codebase.
+* Change        - Popup shown when store status changed in settings page.

 = v4.2.7 - 08/12/21 =
 * Checking  - Checking support for new WooCommerce version.